-- 5) In the event that the poor behaviour continues when the child returns to class that morning, they will be sent to the Headteacher's (or Deputy Head's) office with work and will remain there for the rest of the morning.
+- 5) In the event that the poor behaviour continues when the child returns to class, they will be sent to the Headteacher's (or Deputy Head's) office with work and will remain there for the rest of the morning or afternoon session.
 The Headteacher (or Deputy) will also have a firm conversation with the child to remind them of our expectations and how they can move forward positively from here.
-When the child does return to class, a Restorative Conversation will be had ASAP with the class teacher, to restore the positive relationship and provide the best possibility for success. - 6) In the afternoon the consequence process begins again.
-However, if a child who has already reached Time-Out/Amber Letter earlier that morning then reaches the Time-Out stage again, they will this time receive a 'Red Letter' (appendix 3) which will be given to parents in a private meeting with the class teacher at the end of the day.
+When the child does return to class, a Restorative Conversation will be had ASAP with the class teacher, to restore the positive relationship and provide the best possibility for success. - 6) Once the child has returned to class, they should be welcomed by the teaching team by way of a Restorative Conversation and encouraged to have a positive remainder of the day.
+In the event that this is unsuccessful, and the child continues with behaviour that is inappropriate or impacting negatively on learning, they will receive a 'Red Letter' (appendix 3) instead of the Amber Letter which will be given to parents in a private meeting\ with the class teacher at the end of the day.
 Teachers need to discuss with parents the consistent pattern of behaviour that has occurred throughout the day that has led to this, as well as the frequent reminders and opportunities their child has had to discuss what they need to do to improve with the teacher, a phase leader and the Headteacher or Deputy.
 The child will miss morning and lunchtime breaks the next day to complete a 'Behaviour Think Sheet' and any missed/unfinished work.
+The child will be able to get fresh air breaks with a member of the teaching during the morning and afternoon sessions.

-In the event that parents are unable to meet with the class teacher at the end of the school day, the class teacher will make a phone call to explain the day's events and advise that Red Letter will be sent via private message on Class Dojo.
+\In the event that parents are unable to meet with the class teacher at the end of the school day, the class teacher will make a phone call to explain the day's events and advise that Red Letter will be sent via private message on Class Dojo.